sbangariGIT/microsoft-hackathon-ui/README.md

 1. **Download the App**
    - On your laptop clone this repository and run the flutter app.
 2. **Grant Permissions**
    - Enable necessary permissions for taking screenshots stored locally.
+Processing is currently using OpenAI but could be changed to run locally.

 ### **Usage**
 - **Report Dashboard**: View an overview of your current day’s activity and report.